Then and Now: Cruise Ship Travel Through the Years

 From the ill-fated Titanic to modern cruising conundrums, here are some of the most fascinating aspects of cruise ship travel history.

 The First American 'Cruise' Crossed the Atlantic in 1819

 The first "cruise" vessel to cross the Atlantic from a U.S. port was the S.S.
 Savannah in 1819.

-The cruise liner took 29 days to reach England and is considered to have been the cause of a new era of marine travel by proving that ships powered by steam can actually pick up enough speed to be convenient.
+The cruise liner took 29 days to reach England and is considered to be the cause of a new era of marine travel by proving that ships powered by steam could actually pick up enough speed to be convenient.

 Cruising can be traced back to Albert Ballin, a German shipping magnate who is believed to be the inventor of the modern-day cruise liner.